 Rhodium plating or ‘dipping’ is done over yellow gold or white gold to make an item white.
-On occasion rhodium plating is also done over silver to prevent tarnishing.
+Many manufacturers rhodium plate silver to prevent tarnishing.
 We only rhodium plate fine gold jewelry.

 What is Rhodium?